Flexagon: Tetraflexagons

+Ernest Ranucci's tetra-tetra flexagon is easy to construct.

 Tritetraflexagon

 The tritetraflexagon is the simplest tetraflexagon (flexagon with square sides).
 The "tri" in the name means it has three faces, two of which are visible at any given time if the flexagon is pressed flat.
 The construction of the tritetraflexagon is similar to the mechanism used in the traditional Jacob's Ladder children's toy, in Rubik's Magic and in the magic wallet trick or the Himber wallet.

 The tritetraflexagon has two dead ends, where you cannot flex forward.
 To get to another face you must either flex backwards or flip the flexagon over.

 Hexatetraflexagon

 A more complicated cyclic hexatetraflexagon requires no gluing.
 A cyclic hexatetraflexagon does not have any "dead ends", but the person making it can keep folding it until they reach the starting position.
 If the sides are colored in the process, the states can be seen more clearly.

 Contrary to the tritetraflexagon, the hexatetraflexagon has no dead ends, and does not ever need to be flexed backwards.